Sun-Seeker's One Week Morocco Itinerary: Marrakech + Sahara + Taghazout

 Day 2: Marrakech to Ouarzazate

 From Marrakech, make the spectacular journey over the Tizi n’Tichka Pass to Ouarzazate, an enchanting desert city on the banks of the Asif Tidili River.
-It has a rich history as a trading hub, with people from the Atlas, Drâa and Dades Valleys gathering at the ancient Taourirt Kasbah to exchange goods.
-Ouarzazate’s stunning desert scenery attracted numerous Hollywood productions from the mid-20th century, leading to the birth of "Ouallywood" studios.
-Today, Ouarzazate boasts museums showcasing Amazigh culture and film studios honouring its prominent role in movie-making history.
+It has a storied history as a trading hub, with people from the Atlas, Drâa and Dades Valleys gathering at the ancient Taourirt Kasbah to exchange goods.

 En route to Ouarzazate, make an optional stop in Ait Benhaddou, a maze of mud-brick homes clustered tightly within the imposing fortified walls of an old ksar.
-Stroll along the twisting pathways of this UNESCO World Heritage Site while picturing the vibrant past of this busy Saharan trade centre.
-The deep red tones of the structures become even more striking as the sun sets, creating a picturesque setting for photographers.
+Stroll along the twisting pathways of this UNESCO World Heritage Site and former Saharan trade centre.

 For more recommendations of things to see and do in Ouarzazate, check out my Ultimate Travel Guide to Ouarzazate.